Our top things to do in Kep and Kampot guide shows you the best of these two towns in Southern Cambodia.

 Khmer Hands Kep

 Khmer Hands offers traditional Khmer bungalows at Phum Thmey, Prey Thom, Kep City, Kep Province.
-Traditional Khmer decor is used throughout their very comfortable accommodation with ceiling fans, ensuite bathrooms and views of the garden or to the mountains.
-The stilted Khmer style bungalows are made from local stone and wood.
+Traditional Khmer decor is used throughout their very comfortable accommodation with ceiling fans, ensuite bathrooms and views of the garden or the mountains.
+The stilted Khmer-style bungalows are made from local stone and wood.

 Taken from the Khmer Hands website – “We are a resort and school of cultural arts and hospitality working to bring hope and holistic health to the disadvantaged and at-risk through providing education and growing opportunities to secure safe and rewarding employment.”